Page last updated: 2 September 2015

-The PBAC may reject an application or make recommendations regarding a medicine’s uses and any conditions or restrictions on those uses and the Minister of Health and Ageing can only approve the subsidy of a medicine in line with that independent recommendation.
+The PBAC may reject an application or make recommendations regarding a medicine’s uses and any conditions or restrictions on those uses and the Minister of Health can only approve the subsidy of a medicine in line with that independent recommendation.

 The Pharmaceutical Benefits Pricing Authority (PBPA) is a non-statutory committee that meets three times a year following PBAC meetings.
 A ceiling price or price range for an item that has been approved by the PBAC following negotiation may be recommended by the Minister (or delegate).

-The decision to subsidise an item is considered by Cabinet if the net cost to the PBS is greater than $10 million per year, and then determined by the Minister for Health and Ageing.
+The decision to subsidise an item is considered by Cabinet if the net cost to the PBS is greater than $20 million per year, and then determined by the Minister for Health.
 The Government also exercises a number of controls to manage the overall cost of the scheme.